Inner Guidance 1 ~ No Connection

 You also spend a lot of time thinking about the past - what you did that didn't work.
 Whenever someone suggests a new direction your mind will go to work and usually be focussed on why - based on past experience - it's not a good idea and why it will not work.

 Therefore you devote much of your precious energy in either the past or the future and you may find it challenging to stay focussed in the present.
-You will probably have heard of such practices as meditation and mindfulness but regard them as either irrelevant or a mystical version of Cloud 9 thinking, not connected to everyday reality.
+You will probably have heard of such practices as meditation and mindfulness but regard them as either irrelevant, impossible to achieve or a mystical version of Cloud 9 thinking, not connected to everyday reality.